 The primary law regulating water usage in Germany is the Federal Water Act (WHG), which aims to protect and conserve water resources.
 The law requires companies to obtain permits for certain activities that may affect water resources, such as discharging wastewater into a river or groundwater, or extracting water for industrial purposes.
 Companies that hold permits for water-related activities are typically required to report on their water usage and other relevant environmental data, such as wastewater quality and discharge rates.
 The specific reporting requirements depend on the type of permit and the nature of the activity, and may be set by federal, state, or local authorities.
 In addition to regulatory reporting requirements, many companies in Germany also report voluntarily on their water usage and management practices, as part of their sustainability reporting or other environmental disclosure initiatives.
-These reports can provide additional information on a company's water-related impacts and management strategies, beyond the legal requirements.
+These reports can provide additional information on a company's waterrelated impacts and management strategies, beyond the legal requirements.
+In future, sustainability reporting could also include mandatory disclosures on water use.
+It remains to be seen how the Corporate Sustainability Reporting Directive (CSRD) will be transposed into national law.